 The time it takes to make some of these products just for it to have a really short shelf life (some even just a day) really does make them a little pointless for the most part.

 This doesn't make them necessarily bad for your skin.
 There are many quick and easy face masks you can make at home that are perfectly safe for your skin.
 Ingredients like honey, turmeric, and avocado all have properties that make them effective in certain skincare.
 However, when it comes to acne treatments there are so many cost effective and gentle products that are now available you shouldn't have to resort to looking for a solution in your bottom cupboard.

 Why do we see people use toothpaste as a spot treatment?
 Historically, toothpaste contained an antibacterial agent called triclosan.
 This was the ingredient that gave toothpaste the reputation that it was a powerful spot treatment.
-However, triclosan was banned as an ingredient in antiseptic washes and now commercially available toothpaste no longer contains triclosan.
+However, triclosan highly restricted as an ingredient in antiseptic washes and now most commercially available toothpaste no longer contain triclosan.